genevaers/User-Documentation/docs/Reference/Workbench/LogicText/Descriptions/Description-WRITE-ECL.md

 ## How do I use WRITE Statements in ECL?

-WRITE statements are optional in your extract column logic text.
-If your logic text contains **no WRITE statements**, then a WRITE occurs automatically as the last function of the view.
-This is called an **implicit** WRITE, and the parameters of this can be overridden using **Extract Record Logic**.
+WRITE statements are optional in your Extract Column Logic text.
+If there are no WRITE statements in ECL, then there must be a WRITE statement either from the default Extract Record Logic, or provided in the overriding Extract Record Logic.

-An implicit WRITE still occurs if you provide WRITE statements in your extract column logic text.
+A default WRITE (in Extract Record Logic) still occurs if you provide WRITE statements in your extract column logic text.

 A WRITE statement in your extract column logic text allows the following:

 -   Writing records to logical files of your choice.
 -   Performing a procedure or user-exit routine on input records.
 -   Writing only some of the columns.
--   Writing mutliple output records for each record read.
+-   Writing multiple output records for each record read.
 -   A combination of the above.

 Here are some example cases of a WRITE in Extract Column Logic: